mmbafahad/MMBA-AUDIT-APP/replit.md

   - `NLPProcessor`: Natural language processing for criteria interpretation using NLTK and spaCy
   - `AuditAnalyzer`: Audit-specific analysis including red flag detection and suspicious pattern identification
   - `CriteriaInterpreter`: Orchestrates NLP processing and applies business logic for sampling criteria
+  - **NEW**: `ComplexCriteriaParser`: Advanced parser for complex criteria with AND/OR logical operators, numerical filtering, text matching, and reference number filtering

 ## Data Processing Strategy
 - **File Format Support**: CSV (with multiple encoding fallbacks) and Excel formats